-The new year looks like being another of distinct change for both tenants and landlords in the private rental sector.
+2019 looks to be another year of distinct change for both tenants and landlords in the private rental sector.

 While many landlords are still seeing great returns on their buy-to-let investments, there are more legislation changes coming in 2019 that are sure to muddy the rental waters.